9+ Advanced React Interview Questions 2025: Fiber, Reconciliation & Performance

 React's reconciliation algorithm achieves O(n) complexity instead of the theoretical O(n³) required for tree diffing—a 1,000,000x performance improvement for a tree with 1,000 elements.
-How?
-Through two heuristics that every senior React developer should understand cold.
+These advanced questions test deep understanding of React internals and performance patterns that senior developers are expected to know.

 The first heuristic: elements of different types produce entirely different trees.
 If a <div> becomes a <span>, React tears down the old tree completely and builds a new one—it doesn't try to morph one into the other.